the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 - Encapsulation via private fields
 - Composition via named embedded structs
-- Inheritance via annoymous embedded structs (including multiple inheritance)
+- Inheritance via anonymous embedded structs (including multiple inheritance)
 - Polymorphism via concrete implementation of interfaces

-Structs can have methods it's jsut that the methods are not defined within the struct declaraton itself.
+Structs can have methods it's just that the methods are not defined within the struct declaration itself.
 Let's see some examples.
 Here is a very simple struct that just contains some data fields

 ```
 type SomeData struct {